 Income from dividends is taxable at 15 percent tax rate in Serbia.

 Income from interest is taxable at a 15 percent tax rate in Serbia.
 Interest on RSD deposits and on government bonds is exempt from taxation.

 Revenue generated by rental of immovable and movable property is taxed at 20 percent tax rate in Serbia.
-The tax base is determined by applying 25 percent lump sum deduction in Serbia on the amount of rental income.
+The tax base is determined by applying 25 or 50 percent lump sum deduction in Serbia on the amount of rental income.

-In Serbia, gains from stock option exercised related to stocks received from the employer or a company related to the employer is treated as salary (subject to tax at the rate of 10 percent) while gains from other stocks is treated as other income (and subject to effective tax rate of 16 percent).
+In Serbia, gains from stock option exercised related to stocks received from the employer or a company related to the employer is treated as salary (subject to tax at the rate of 10 percent) while gains from other stocks options is treated as other income (and subject to effective tax rate of 16 percent).